Arborists in Toowoomba, QLD

 Check travel charges and powerline accreditation

 If your property is out at Highfields, Crows Nest, Pittsworth or the wider Darling Downs, ask up front how travel is billed, as many arborists charge a per-kilometre or call-out rate beyond the city.
-Anyone working near the network also needs the right accreditation to work close to Ergon powerlines.
+Anyone cutting near Ergon's network also needs powerline vegetation control training (UET20321) to work inside the exclusion zones.
 Confirm both in writing before you book.

 FAQ